udacity/nd013-c1-vision-starter/README.md

 ### Project overview
 **_Note: This is a submission for the Object Detection in an Urban Environment project, which is part of the [Udacity Self Driving Car Engineer Nano Degree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013)._**

 Object detection in urban environments is critical for self-driving cars, because it allows the car to understand its surrounding and plan accordingly.
-For example, the car may slow down after detecting a pedestrian at a crossing or apply emergency breaks if detects another vehicle on a collision course.
+For example, the car may slow down after detecting a pedestrian at a crossing or apply emergency breaks if it detects that it is on a collision course with another vehicle.

 This project uses Tensorflow to train a machine learning model on samples from the [Waymo Open Dataset](https://waymo.com/open/).
 The projects covers: